Aberdovey Lifeboat Station

-Aberdovey Lifeboat Station (Gorsaf Bad Achub Aberdyfi) is located in the coastal village of Aberdyfi, on the north bank of the River Dyfi estuary, on Cardigan Bay, in the county of Gwynedd, West Wales.
+Aberdovey Lifeboat Station (Gorsaf Bad Achub Aberdyfi) is located in the coastal village of Aberdovey, on the north bank of the River Dyfi estuary, on Cardigan Bay, in the county of Gwynedd, West Wales.

 A lifeboat was first placed at Aberdovey in 1837.
 Management of the station was transferred to the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) in 1853, with the RNIPLS becoming the Royal National Lifeboat Institution (RNLI) in 1854.

 Since 2016, the station has operated a Inshore lifeboat, RNLB Hugh Miles (B-896), launched by tractor.

 This station is classed as an RNLI "Discover" lifeboat station, which welcomes visitors normally during the summer months.

 History

 The first Aberdyfi lifeboat was placed on station in 1837, and managed by the Harbour Authority.
 Management of the station was transferred to the RNIPLS in 1853, which became the RNLI the following year.

 However, it would be another four years before a new boathouse was constructed in 1858, ready for the arrival of a new 30-foot 'Pulling and Sailing' (P&S) lifeboat, one with sails and (6) oars, and its carriage, in 1859.

 On 8 December 1862, crew member Owen Owen, aged 33, drowned when the lifeboat capsized whilst on exercise.

-In February 1863, David Williams was awarded an RNLI Silver Medal, for putting out to the stranded brig Friends.
+In February 1863, Honorary Secretary David Williams was awarded the RNLI Silver Medal, for putting out to the stranded brig Friends.
 His crew were voted £8 reward by the Institution.
 In September the same year the RNLI voted to reward the crew of the lifeboat £4-10s-0d, for the rescue of six crew of the stranded barque William Bromham.

 A new larger 10-oared lifeboat was supplied to the station in 1865, after it was found that the 6-oared lifeboat wasn't ideal for the locality.
 The lifeboat was funded by a donation of £489-16s-8d, raised in Berkshire by Charles Stevens, Banker, and Capt.
-A Butler, RN.
+A. Butler, RN.
 After being displayed in Reading in September 1865, the boat was transported to Aberdovey free of charge by the Great Western and Cambrian railway companies, and following a procession to the river, was duly named Royal Berkshire.

-In 1886, a building plot was bought for £150 and a new boathouse constructed for £320.
+In 1886, a building plot was bought for £150 and a new boathouse was constructed for £320.

 There was a second tragedy in 1898 when crew member John Price, aged 72, lost his life trying to save people after a boating accident.
 His dependents were awarded £50 compensation by the RNLI's Committee of Management.

 A slipway for the lifeboat was built in 1903, at a cost of £300, to enable the lifeboat to be launched into the river.

 After operating for 94 years, Aberdovey Lifeboat Station was closed in 1931.
-The lifeboat on station at the time of closure, George and Margaret (ON 476), was sold to the Icelandic Lifeboat Service.
-She was last reported in storage in Sandgerði, Iceland, in 2023.
+The lifeboat on station at the time of closure, George and Margaret (ON 476), was sold from service.